[HISTORY: Adopted by the Mayor and Council of the Borough of Bradley Beach as indicated in article histories. Amendments noted where applicable.]

 Smoking restrictions on beach and beachfront areas.

-No person shall smoke a cigarette, cigar or chew any tobacco/nicotine product or any other smoking substance, including e-cigarettes, on the beachfront area at any time.
+No person shall smoke a cigarette, cigar or chew any tobacco/nicotine product or any other smoking substance, including e-cigarettes, on the beach or beachfront area at any time.

-For purposes of this subsection, the term "beachfront area" shall mean all public areas, excepting the beach area proper, including, but not limited to, boardwalk areas, access ramps, grass areas, sidewalk areas, paver areas, areas leased to third parties, and other areas subject to the control or jurisdiction of the Borough of Bradley Beach east of the easterly curbline along Ocean Avenue, in the Borough of Bradley Beach.
+For purposes of this subsection, the term "beachfront area" shall mean all public areas, including, but not limited to, boardwalk areas, access ramps, grass areas, sidewalk areas, paver areas, areas leased to third parties, and other areas subject to the control or jurisdiction of the Borough of Bradley Beach east of the easterly curbline along Ocean Avenue, in the Borough of Bradley Beach.

 Tents or canopies.
 No person shall bring, erect or install a tent or canopy on the beaches.
 Only traditional umbrellas are permitted on the beaches; as defined: collapsible shade for protection against weather, consisting of fabric stretched over hinged ribs radiating from a central pole (especially a small one for carrying in hand).